typesense/typesense-website/docs-site/content/guide/typesense-cloud/team-accounts.md

 In Typesense Cloud, you can share access to your clusters with members of your team.

+## Using GitHub-based Auth

-We create "teams" in Typesense for each GitHub organization you're a part of.
+When you sign up with GitHub, we create "teams" in Typesense for each GitHub organization you're a part of.
 This is automatically done when you log in the first time (if you had authorized access to your GitHub orgs).

 Once you're logged in, you'll see an account switcher on the top right with your username.